daidodo/format-imports-vscode/README.md

 ## Configuration

-JS/TS Import Sorter reads configurations from the following sources (in precedence from high to low):
+JS/TS Import/Export Sorter reads configurations from the following sources (in precedence from high to low):

 - `"importSorter"` section in `package.json`
 - `import-sorter.json` (configurable)